RBC Mortgage Rates & Reviews

 If your vacation home is not a permanent residence and you already have one home, you will be subject to capital gains tax if you sell your home in the future for more than your adjusted cost.
 Your adjusted cost will be your total purchase price and the money you spent on any renovations for the home, meaning it's important to keep track of these.

 Another important tax implication of a vacation home is how rental income is taxed.
-You are able to deduct all the expenses that you have from renting the home out, including maintenance, advertising, utilities, interest, and even depreciation on the home.
+You can deduct expenses incurred from renting the home, including maintenance, advertising, utilities, and mortgage interest.
 This is an important tax benefit that will make any rental income you earn from the property that much more lucrative.

 RBC Cash Back Mortgage

-The amount of money you will be able to get with a cash back mortgage will depend on your credit history, mortgage terms, mortgage size, income, and if you're occupying the home or not.
+The amount of money you will be able to get with a cash-back mortgage will depend on your mortgage size and term.

 Depending on your home purchase price and your eligibility, you may be able to receive the following amounts in cash back when you purchase: